 Activity Impact Freshwater Ecosystem Mitigation Measures Significance Risk Rating Ground- breaking, excavation of foundations and other Disturbances of soil leading to increased AIP proliferation, and in turn to altered freshwater ecosystem habitat.
 Altered runoff patterns within the landscape, leading to increased erosion and sedimentation of freshwater ecosystem habitat.
 Potential for deteriorated water quality, including increased likelihood of Seep wetland 1 All construction personnel, vehicles and construction work must be confined to the boundaries of the development footprint and no edge effects must occur.
 This is of particular importance at seep wetland 1.
 During the excavation and trenching activities, any soil/sediment or silt removed from the freshwater ecosystems may be temporarily stockpiled outside the freshwater ecosystems if construction activities are confined to the dry summer months.
 Excavated materials may not be contaminated (with hydrocarbons, fuel, etc.).
 It must be ensured that the minimum surface area is taken up, and the stockpiles may not exceed 2m in height.
 Mixture of the lower and upper layers of the excavated soil should be kept to a minimum, so as for later usage as backfill material.
-All exposed soils must be protected for the duration of the construction phase with a suitable geotextile (e.g. Geojute or hessian 32 M 2 construction related earthworks upgradient of / within the catchment of the freshwater ecosystems, and particularly dust generation, turbidity and sedimentation within the freshwater ecosystems.
-In the case of Seep wetland 1: Loss of habitat for wetland biota.
-Loss of ecoservice CVB wetland 2 and 3 sheeting) to prevent erosion and sedimentation.
+All exposed soils must be protected for the duration of the construction phase with a suitable geotextile (e.g. Geojute or hessian 32 М 2 construction related earthworks upgradient of / within the catchment of the freshwater ecosystems, and particularly ted hworks radient of / in the hment of freshwater systems, particularly in seep and 1.
+CVB wetland 2 and 3 sheeting) to prevent erosion and sedimentation.
 Any AIPs within the study area (including the linear infrastructure footprints) must ideally be removed prior to soil stripping to reduce seed loads within the topsoil (which will be used to revegetate post construction).
 This will assist in reducing the long-term AIP management requirements.
-Dust suppression techniques must be implemented throughout the construction phase to ensure dust does not impact the CVB or seep wetlands, which could affect turbidity of the water and impact on 14,4 L within seep wetland 1. provision associated with the wetland portion that will be transformed. • Alteration of hydrological processes of the downstream (eastern) portion of the seep wetland. • Increased habitat fragmentation and reduction in ecological connectivity.
+Dust suppression techniques must be implemented throughout the construction phase to ensure dust does not impact the CVB or seep wetlands, which could affect turbidity of the water and impact on 14,4 L within seep wetland 1.
 CVB wetland 4 wetland vegetation.
-With the exception of the infrastructure as described in this report (the potable water infrastructure along the eastern boundary of the runway), no pipelines may traverse any of the freshwater ecosystems.
+8. With the exception of the infrastructure as described in this report (the potable water infrastructure along the eastern boundary of the runway), no pipelines may traverse any of the freshwater ecosystems.
 Should additional freshwater ecosystem crossings be considered, the DWS Risk Assessment must be updated to account for these activities.
 Water pipelines to be trenched in the freshwater ecosystems must be installed during the drier summer months to prevent water quality impacts to the freshwater ecosystems.
-Unused excavated soil/sediment must be utilised as part of the open space areas (if applicable) or be removed from site to a registered landfill.
+9. Unused excavated soil/sediment must be utilised as part of the open space areas (if applicable) or be removed from site to a registered landfill.
 5,6 L